artyuhvladislav/rsschool-cv/cv.md

 ### 3. SUMMARY
 Hello, my name is Vlad and I'm junior front-end developer.
 I'm creating different websites.
 I'm trying to improve my skills everyday.
-At this moment have good skills at : JS, React, Jquery, Bootstrap.
+At this moment have good skills at : JS, React, Bootstrap.
 ### --------------------------------------------------------------------------------------------------------

 ### 4. SKILLS